Mosquito Coast: Emergence of the Mosquitos Zambos (Miskito Sambu)

 While accounts vary, the Miskito Sambu appear to be descended from the survivors of a shipwrecked slave ship who reached this area in the mid-seventeenth century.
 These survivors intermarried with the local Miskito people, thereby creating a mixed-race group.
 They gradually adopted the language and much of the culture of their hosts.
 The Miskito Sambu settled near the Wanks (Coco) River.
-By the late 17th century, their leader held the office of general with jurisdiction over the northern portions of the Mosquito Kingdom.
+By the late 17th century, their leader held the office of general with jurisdiction over the northern portions of the kingdom.
 In the early eighteenth century, they managed to take over the office of King, which they held for at least the rest of the century.

-In the late 17th and early 18th centuries, Miskitos Zambos began a series of raids that attacked Spanish-held territories and still independent indigenous groups in the area.
-Miskito raiders reached as far north as the Yucatán, and as far south as Costa Rica.
+In the late 17th and early 18th centuries, Miskitos Zambos began a series of raids that attacked Spanish-held territories and still independent Indigenous groups in the area.
+Miskito raiders reached as far north as the Yucatán, and as far south as the River Chagres.
 They sold many of the captives they took as slaves to English or other British merchants; the slaves were transported to Jamaica to work on sugar plantations.
 Through such raiding, the Zambo gained a more dominant position and the king's domain was inhabited primarily by Zambos.
 They also assisted the government of Jamaica in hunting down Maroons in the 1720s.